 In March 2020, the World Health Organization characterized the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", as a global pandemic, and governments around the world have legislated measures to combat its spread.
+This continues to generate uncertainty and volatility with respect to the global economy and the financial markets.
 The Quebec and Ontario provincial governments had both declared the closure of non-essential services in March 2020, resulting in the Company minimizing non-essential activities at site, and its temporary closure of the Toronto head office, the Chibougamau site office and the Mistissini information office.
 The Company's focus has been on the health and safety of its employees and contractors, and the communities surrounding its operations.

-As both provinces began re-opening in stages, site activities slowly resumed in June and July with limited staff on site, progressing to higher levels with the increase in stages, with various physical distancing measures in place.
+As both provinces began re-opening in stages, site activities slowly resumed last year in June and July 2020 with limited staff on site, progressing to higher levels with the increase in stages, with various physical distancing measures in place.
+Mineral exploration companies have been allowed to continue to carry on essential work, with strict protocols and screening in place.
+Corporate activities continue with personnel working remotely for the most part.
 The Company has been closely monitoring the ongoing impact of Covid-19 and has policies and procedures in place to mitigate the risk of exposure to and spread of the virus.